laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 *Filter* class object parameters (see class definition for details):
 - *threshold_ellipse*: threshold for filter ellipse identification ([0..1])
 - *threshold_cutout*: threshold for filter central rectangular cutout identification ([0..1])

+Optional parameters:
+- *filter_fill_ellipse*: if False, draw the outline of the filter ellipse only for debugging purposes (default = True)

 Output:
 - Files written to the *output* subdirectory